elias-jw/elias-jw.github.io/main-site/content/about/index.md

 ## Contact

-I'm always interested in hearing about new opportunities, collaborations, or just having a chat about AI and technology.
+I'm always interested in hearing about new opportunities, collaborations or just having a chat about AI and technology.
 Feel free to reach out through any of the following channels:

 - _Email_: [elias.jw.public@gmail.com](mailto:elias.jw.public@gmail.com)
 - _LinkedIn_: [linkedin.com/in/eliasjw](https://www.linkedin.com/in/eliasjw/)